agorakit/agorakit/docs/index.md

-## Mobilizator,  tool to mobilize crowds
+## Mobilizator, a groupware for citizen

 Mobilizator is a web based groupware for citizens initiatives.
 It allows to mobilize crowds efficiently.
 Anyone can create a collaborative group with no admins involved in the process.